-This paper presents an optimal control problem for nonlinear polynomial systems, whose solution is given by a sliding mode control.
-The optimal control problem is considered for a nonlinear polynomial system with a Bolza-Meyer criterion, where the integral control and state energy terms are quadratic and the non-integral term is of the first degree.
+This paper presents an optimal control problem, whose solution is given by a sliding mode control, thus addressing a challenging question known the beginning of the sliding mode control design: can a sliding mode control be a solution to an optimal control problem?
+The optimal control problem is considered for a linear system with a Bolza-Meyer criterion, where the integral control and state energy terms are quadratic and the non-integral term is of the first degree.
 That type of criteria would be useful in the joint control and parameter identification problems where the objective should be reached for a finite time.
-It is shown that optimal solution is given by a causal sliding mode control, whereas the conventional polynomial-quadratic regulator fails to provide a feasible solution.
-It is also verified that both sliding mode and polynomial-quadratic regulators yield the same optimal trajectory, being applied to the optimal control problem with respect to the quadratic Bolza-Meyer criterion without the non-integral term, whose solution is known from the optimal polynomial-quadratic regulator theory.
-The proposed approach based on a sliding mode control is expected to be applicable to other optimal control problems with nonquadratic criteria, where the conventional linear feedback control would not work.
+It is shown that optimal solution is given by a causal sliding mode control, whereas the conventional linear feedback control fails to provide a feasible solution.
+It is also verified that both sliding mode and LQ regulators yield the same optimal trajectory, being applied to the optimal control problem with respect to the quadratic Bolza-Meyer criterion without the non-integral term, whose solution is well-known from the LQR theory.
+The proposed approach based on a sliding mode control is expected to be applicable to other optimal control problems with non-quadratic criteria, where the conventional linear feedback control would not work.